 We know unexpected things happen at unexpected times.
 If some unfortunate happens and you need to change your plans you can simply write us an email or message us.
 If you give us enough time we will try our best to assist your unfortunate.
 We can normally postpone your trip and apply your advance payment for any time in the future.
 The fund transfer process from Nepal to another country takes a long time because we need to prepare all the documents and take permission from the Central Bank of Nepal.
 That’s the main reason we encourage all of you to Postpone the trip and use the credit in the future.
 If you need to cancel your trip completely, we, unfortunately, are unable to give you a full refund.
 You will be charged by 30% of the package price as a cancellation charge.

-Yes, most of the guesthouses in Langtang Gosainkunda trek have Electricity, Hot Shower, and Wifi.
+Yes, most of the guesthouses in Langtang Gosainkunda trek have electricity, a hot shower, and WiFi.
 For the electricity, some village has Micro-Hydro station which produces enough electricity for them and some village is connected to the government electricity supply line. the place without electricity have a solar panel.
-And for the hot shower, every guesthouse has solar Pannels and the gas tankless water heater.
-And the wifi is available in Langtang, Kyangin Gumpa, Lama hotel, Thulo shyafru, and Singumpa only, it is new and extending in other famous villages too.
+And for the hot shower, every guesthouse has solar panels and a gas tankless water heater.
+And the WiFi is available in Langtang, Kyangin Gumpa, Lama hotel, Thulo shyafru, and Singumpa only, it is new and extending in other famous villages too.

 The altitude of Gosainkunda is 4380 m/14370 ft above the sea label.

-The average total distance of Langtang Gosainkunda trek is about 106km/65Miles. starting from Shyafru Besi and trek through Kyangin gumba, Thuloshyafru, Gosainkunda and ending at Dhunche. depending on the route you take or the side trips you take the distance can be different.
+The average total distance of the Langtang Gosainkunda trek is about 106km/65Miles.
+Starting from Shyafru Besi and trek through Kyangin Gumba, Thuloshyafru, Gosainkunda and ending at Dhunche.
+Depending on the route you take or the side trips you take the distance can be different.

-Langtang valley trek can be done in many different ways. shortest you can trek for 5/6 days and longest you can spend a month. if you trek through Tamang Heritage reason it takes 15 days, without it takes 9 days, similarly, if you trek via Gosainkunda and Helambu reason it can take around 20 days. it also depends on how long you spent on the side trips, specially in Kyangin Gumpa you can spend many days to explore sorrowings. so Langtang valley trek can be done in between 5 to 25 days.
+Langtang valley trek can be done in many different ways.
+Shortest you can trek for 5/6 days and longest you can spend a month.
+If you trek through Tamang Heritage reason it takes 15 days, without it takes 9 days, similarly, if you trek via Gosainkunda and Helambu reason it can take around 20 days. it also depends on how long you spent on the side trips, specially in Kyangin Gumpa you can spend many days exploring sorrowing.
+So Langtang valley trek can be done in between 5 to 25 days.

 Gosainkunda (4380m/14370ft) is the highest village where you spend the night in this trek from Kyanjin Gumpa you can trek a side trip to the mountain viewpoint of Kyanjin Ri (4750m/15580ft) and Cherko Ri (5033m/16510ft) are other Highest point of the trek.